raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 |lastName | Customer's last name.
 |email | Customer's email address.
 |type | Either `unverified`, `personal`, `business`, or `receive-only`.
-|status | Either `unverified`, `retry`, `document`, `verified`, or `suspended`.
+|status | If type is **unverified** or **receive-only**: status is `unverified` or `suspended`. <br> If type is **personal** or **business**: status is `retry`, `document`, `verified`, or `suspended`.
 |created | ISO-8601 timestamp.

 ### Customer statuses

 | Status | Description
 |--------|------------|
-| unverified | Customers of type `unverified` always have this status.
+| unverified | Customers of type `unverified` or `receive-only` always have this status.
-| retry | The initial verification attempt failed because the information provided did not satisfy our verification check.
+| retry | Customers of type `personal` or `business` can have this status.
+The initial verification attempt failed because the information provided did not satisfy our verification check.
 You can make one additional attempt by changing some or all the attributes of the existing Customer with a POST request.
 If the additional attempt fails, the resulting status will be either `document` or `suspended`.
-| document | Dwolla requires additional documentation to identify the Customer.
+| document | Customers of type `personal` or `business` can have this status.
+Dwolla requires additional documentation to identify the Customer in the `document` status.
 Read about [Documents](#documents).
-| verified | The Customer is currently verified.
+| verified | Customers of type `personal` or `business` can have this status.
+The Customer is currently verified.
-| suspended | The Customer is suspended and may neither send nor receive funds.
+| suspended | All Customer types can have a status of `suspended`.
+The Customer is suspended and may neither send nor receive funds.
+Contact Dwolla support for more information.

 ```noselect
 {